oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 You can of course have your micro-service itself implement the end point termination and other security features.
 If you did the Helidon lab you will have seen how Helidon can implement authentication to limit who can access certain features of the micro-service.

-You could of course implement a TLS end point in your application as well, but then you have to implement your own certificate management.
-By taking the encryption all the way to the micro-service you'd also be limiting what you can do in terms of a Layer 7 firewall where you use an external service to inspect your data, for example to rate limit for specific endpoints, or dynamically add capabilities such as SQL Injection protection.
+You could of course implement a TLS end point in your application as well, and in Helidon making your application implement TLS can all be done with a few config file entries and a certificate, but then you have to implement your own certificate management.
+By taking the encryption all the way to the micro-service you'd also be limiting what you can do in the ingress controller or a Layer 7 firewall where you use an external service to inspect your data, for example to rate limit for specific endpoints, or dynamically add capabilities such as SQL Injection protection.

 Taking the encryption all the way to the micro-service does however reduce the chance that you will be subject to a attack by compromised network infrastructure (with modern clouds this is unlikely as the vendor can almost certainly do a better job at managing their infrastructure and detecting attacks than most end user organizations who will have a different focus).